1manfactory/php-debugging-tool/README.md

 ### Displaying Debug Information

-Call the `showDebugInfo()` function at the end of your main PHP script to display the debug information:
+Call the `showDebugInfo()` function at the end of your main PHP script to display the debug information.
+This function will do nothing in production environments:

 ```php
 <?php